The Jazz Messengers: Art Blakey and the Jazz Messengers (1959–64)

 In 1958, Blakey formed a new lineup with four Philadelphia natives: Lee Morgan, Benny Golson, Bobby Timmons, and Jymie Merritt.
 This marked the beginning of perhaps the most fruitful period of the Jazz Messengers.
 They returned to Blue Note and the first record—entitled simply Art Blakey and the Jazz Messengers—produced their biggest hit: "Moanin'".
 (Note: The album is commonly called Moanin, and reissues used that title.)
 It featured two more songs which would become Messengers classics, and jazz classics as well: "Blues March" and "Along Came Betty" by Benny Golson.

 Golson left the band in 1959 after a European tour (which produced live albums and a film soundtrack on Fontana Records and French RCA) to be replaced, briefly, by Hank Mobley.
 Mobley did not accompany the band to a Canadian jazz festival in 1959; Lee Morgan encountered Wayne Shorter at the festival, and he joined the band in Mobley's place.
 This lineup produced several notable recordings, including the second Messenger album, A Night in Tunisia.

 In 1961 the group expanded to a sextet with the addition of Curtis Fuller.
 This lineup produced a self-titled album for Impulse!
 Records.
 At the end of that summer, Lee Morgan and Bobby Timmons left and were replaced by Freddie Hubbard and Cedar Walton respectively.
 This lineup recorded Three Blind Mice for United Artists and two albums for Blue Note: Mosaic and Buhaina's Delight.

 In mid-1962 Reggie Workman replaced long-time double bassist Jymie Merritt, who wanted to settle down in Philadelphia.
 This version of the group produced three albums for Riverside: Caravan, Ugetsu, and Kyoto; in addition to another Blue Note under the name Free for All.
 This lineup stayed together until March 1964, when Lee Morgan rejoined in place of Freddie Hubbard.
 Around this time—the recording date is unknown—the band produced an album from the musical Golden Boy for the Colpix label with an expanded lineup.
-This lineup included both Freddie Hubbard and Lee Morgan on trumpet, plus Charles Davis, Julius Watkins, and Bill Barber.
+This lineup included both Freddie Hubbard and Lee Morgan on trumpet, plus James Spaulding, Charles Davis, Julius Watkins, and Bill Barber.

 In April 1964, the Jazz Messengers produced their final, new, recording for the Blue Note label: Indestructible.